-Cut your company or professional firm’s “effective” lease rates dramatically.
-Be your own Landlord with the help of an SBA 504 Loan.
-Today’s low interest rates for a purchase can help you, by a wide margin in many cases, to beat the high lease rates offered by Commercial Landlords.
+Become your own Landlord with the help of an SBA 504 Loan.
+Today’s record low interest rates for a building purchase can help you, by a wide margin in most cases, to beat the high lease rates offered by your Office or Industrial Landlord.

-In most Industrial Submarkets of Metro Denver/Boulder (and in many other cities), vacancies are at record lows and NNN rental rates are very high for Warehouse and Flex/R&D Tenants.
-If a creditworthy Industrial or Office Tenant can find a viable building or commercial condo space to purchase, then buying with an SBA 504 Loan could cost-wise beat the heck out of leasing space.
+In many submarkets of Austin and Denver/Boulder (and in many other cities), NNN rental rates are still quite high for Office, Warehouse and Flex/R&D Tenants.
+If a creditworthy Industrial or Office Tenant can find a suitable building or commercial condo space to purchase, then buying with an SBA 504 Loan can cost-wise seriously beat the heck out of leasing space.
 In many cases, it isn’t even a close contest when we run the numbers.

-Adding fuel to the fire, the new FASB Rules for lease accounting will soon force Tenants that use GAAP accounting to show the entire value of their multi-year leases, plus all renewal option periods, on their balance sheets.
-As a result, it may make sense for smaller to mid-sized, privately held companies and professional firms (think attorneys, architects, engineering firms and medical and dental practices) to seriously consider buying or constructing their own buildings.
+Adding fuel to this fire, the FASB Rules for lease accounting force Tenants that use GAAP Accounting Rules to show the entire value of their multi-year leases, plus all renewal option periods on their balance sheets.
+As a result, it may make sense for smaller to mid-sized, privately held companies and professional firms (think attorneys, accountants, architects, engineering firms and medical, dental and veterinary practices) to seriously consider buying or constructing their own buildings.

-Frankly, for firms with fairly stable space needs, owning your own building and paying rent to yourself can make more sense than continuing to lease space.
-As a bonus, Owners can also take advantage of depreciation and hopefully gain appreciation on their investments.
+Frankly, for private firms with fairly stable workspace needs, owning your own building and paying rent to yourself can make far more financial sense than continuing to lease space from your Landlord.
+As bonuses for Owners, depreciation and appreciation can be the icing and candles on your cake.

 Our Flex/R&D Client received a national Landlord’s offer to renew its lease for five (5) years at $11.04/SF triple net (“NNN”) per year, along with three percent (3.0%) annual increases.
 While we objected to the Landlord’s too-high proposal, our research and multiple forays into the market ended up validating it (reluctantly) as a fair market lease renewal deal in Denver / Boulder’s overheated Industrial/Flex Market.

 But we didn’t accept the Landlord’s bad news or the very tight Industrial/Flex Market lying down.
 We persevered, broadened our search parameters, toured more buildings for lease and eventually found an excellent Flex/R&D opportunity for our Client to purchase.
 Our Client’s commercial banker was a huge help and supported the decision to purchase by offering our Client an SBA 504 Loan.